EndPointCorp/end-point-blog/2015/02/18/testing-your-chef-repo-pull-requests.html.md

 }
 ```

-As a result we get an on-the-fly Vagrantfile that's used during the testing:
+As a result we get an on-the-fly Vagrantfile that’s used during the testing:

 ```javascript
 Vagrant.configure("2") do |config|